yashsavani/Advanced-Foundations-of-ML/include/03_core_math.md

 - Intersection of units and zero divisors is empty,
 - Integral domain (commutative, unital ring with no zero divisors),
 - Can cancel factors from both sides of an integral domain,
-- A field is an algebraic structure that is abelian under both addition and multiplication,
+- A field is an algebraic structure that is Abelian under both addition and multiplication,
     - A field is an integral domain where every non-zero element is a unit,
 - Rationals, reals, and complex numbers are infinite fields,
 - Integers modulo a prime are finite fields, and